redis/redis-doc/topics/data-types-intro.md

 bits in a given range of bits (population counting).

-One of the biggest advantages of bitmaps is that they are sometimes an extremely space saving way to store informations.
+One of the biggest advantages of bitmaps is that they are sometimes an extremely space saving way to store information.
 For example in a system where different users are represented by incremental user IDs, it is possible to remember a single bit information (for example if they want to receive or no the newsletter) of 4 billion of users using just 512 MB of memory.